ydahal1/ydahal1/ReadMe.md

 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why was the computer cold?
 It left its Windows open.
-2. Why do programmers prefer dark mode?
-Because the light attracts bugs.
+2. Why did the software developer go broke?
+Because he used up all his cache.
-3. Why was the computer cold?
-It left its Windows open.
+3. Why do programmers prefer dark mode?
+It helps them avoid the glare of security alerts.
-4. Why did the cybersecurity expert break up with their computer?
-It had too many trust issues.
+4. Why did the cyber security expert break up with their partner?
+They couldn't handle their lack of encryption.

 [
-Fri Feb 23 00:17:55 UTC 2024
+Sat Feb 24 00:17:20 UTC 2024
  ]